ctz/graviola/README.md

 AES and GHASH always use intrinsics (there are no fallbacks).

-On x86_64, we have a by-8 AES-CTR and a by-8 GHASH (they are not currently interleaved; this is future work.)
-On aarch64 we have a by-1 AES-CTR and by-8 GHASH (also not interleaved, and I found a by-8 AES-CTR kept spilling registers and was slower.)
+On x86_64, we have a stitched by-8 AES-CTR and a by-8 GHASH (they are not currently interleaved; this is future work.)
+On aarch64 we have a by-8 AES-CTR and by-8 GHASH (this is neither interleaved nor stitched).

 ## Architecture